Skip to main content

 Show Notes:

-In the final installment of MAEC’s four-part homeless education webinar series, we teamed with the National Center for Homeless Education (NCHE) for a two-day community of practice.
+In this session, we teamed with the National Center for Homeless Education (NCHE) for part one of a two-day community of practice.
+Part One focused on developing a shared definition of community of practice, a comprehensive overview of the McKinney Vento Act, and identifying NCHE resources for schools and OST providers.
 Participants audited their policies and practices related to students experiencing homelessness and developed individualized action plans based on their findings.

 Kailanya Brailey: